dpausp/ansible-playbook-mediatum/README.md

     ansible-playbook -i hosts site.yml -K

 The -K option asks for a sudo password.
 For passwordless sudo (if allowed), don't specify -K.

+It's possible to specify the group which is used on the cmdline:

+    ansible-playbook -i hosts -e 'group=mediatum_new' site.yml -K